-- (1) In the event of a termination for just cause or resignation, the Corporation shall have no further obligation to Dr. Menawat, Mr. Dewan, Dr. Burtnyk, Ms. Goodman or Mr. Warnken, as applicable, other than the payment of unpaid base salary, any bonus declared but not yet paid, plus all outstanding vacation pay and expense reimbursement. - (2) The value shown is the product of the number of Common Shares underlying the vested Options multiplied by the difference between the Common Share TSX closing price on December 29, 2023 of C\$11.10 and the exercise price. - (3) The value shown is a sum of the semi annual cost of benefits and the average cash bonus paid in respect of the years ended December 31, 2023, 2022 and 2021. - (4) If Dr. Menawat's employment is terminated without cause, he is entitled to twelve months of pay of base aalary in lieu of notice and an amount equal to the then current target annual bonus prorated based on the number of days elapsed in the calendar year until the date of termination as a percentage of the total number of days in such calendar year. - (5) If Mr. Dewan's employment is terminated without cause, he is entitled to the greater of: (i) twelve months' notice; or (ii) the minimum notice (or pay in lieu) and minimum severance, if any, to which he would be entitled under employments standards legislation. - (6) If Dr. Burtnyk's employment is terminated without cause, he is entitled to six months' notice and minimum severance, if any, to which he would be entitled under employments standards legislation. - (7) If Ms. Goodman's employment is terminated without cause, she is entitled to the greater of: (i) six months' notice; or (ii) the minimum notice (or pay in lieu) and minimum severance, if any, to which he would be entitled under employments standards legislation. - (8) If Mr. Warnken's employment is terminated without cause, he is entitled to the greater of: (i) six months' notice; or (ii) the minimum notice (or pay in lieu) and minimum severance, if any, to which he would be entitled under employments standards legislation.
+- (1) In the event of a termination for just cause or resignation, the Corporation shall have no further obligation to Dr. Menawat, Mr. Dewan, Dr. Burtnyk, Mr. Tamberrino or Ms. Goodman, as applicable, other than the payment of unpaid base salary, any bonus declared but not yet paid, plus all outstanding vacation pay and expense reimbursement. - (2) The value shown is the product of the number of Common Shares underlying the vested Options multiplied by the difference between the Common Share TSX closing price on December 31, 2024 of C\$10.80 and the exercise price. - (3) The value shown is a sum of the semi annual cost of benefits and the average cash bonus paid in respect of the years ended December 31, 2024, 2023 and 2022. - (4) If Dr. Menawat's employment is terminated without cause, he is entitled to twelve months of pay of base salary in lieu of notice and an amount equal to the then current target annual bonus prorated based on the number of days elapsed in the calendar year until the date of termination as a percentage of the total number of days in such calendar year. - (5) If Mr. Dewan's employment is terminated without cause, he is entitled to the greater of: (i) twelve months' notice; or (ii) the minimum notice (or pay in lieu) and minimum severance, if any, to which he would be entitled under employments standards legislation. - (6) If Dr. Burtnyk's employment is terminated without cause, he is entitled to six months' notice and minimum severance, if any, to which he would be entitled under employments standards legislation. - (7) If Mr. Tamberrino's employment is terminated without cause, he is entitled to the greater of: (i) six months' notice; or (ii) the minimum notice (or pay in lieu) and minimum severance, if any, to which he would be entitled under employments standards legislation. - (8) Ms. Goodman was terminated from her role as Chief Commercial Officer effective October 24, 2024.
+In connection with her termination, Ms. Goodman received a cash payment of \$150,000, equal to six months' notice.